 These will be available to you via email prior to your departure to Tokyo or upon arrival Tokyo and the beginning of the courses.

-Internship Placements:
+Externship Placements:

-Our Directors in Tokyo and Seoul will begin placement negotiations very shortly, but it may take some time before final placements are arranged.
+Our Directors in Tokyo and Seoul will begin placement negotiations very shortly, and you will be notified when final placements are arranged.
 We will keep you posted.

 Attire and Demeanor: